phnx-im/docs/src/spec/delivery_service.md

   * If the credential in the sender's KeyPackage has changed, there must be encrypted credential information in the AAD
 * If there is encrypted client credential information in the commit's AAD, the DS also updates its corresponding state
 * If a remove proposal is committed as part of the commit, the DS removes the associated client and user profiles.
 * If the KeyPackageRef of the updating client (prior to applying the update) is in one of the *joining clients* vectors in the group's storage of old group states, the DS removes that KeyPackageRef from the vector.
-If this leaves te vector empty, the DS removes this particular copy of the group state.
+If this leaves the vector empty, the DS removes this particular copy of the group state.
 * Finally, the DS sends the `commit` to the group members by sending them on to its local QS, either for it to forward the the client's federated QS or to a local queue.

 #### Authentication